Lincoln Park, Chicago: Geography

 Lincoln Park's boundaries are precisely defined in the city's list of official community areas.
 It is bordered on the north by Diversey Parkway, on the west by the Chicago River, on the south by North Avenue, and on the east by Lake Michigan.

 It encompasses a number of neighborhoods, including Lincoln Central, Mid-North, Old Town Triangle, Park West, RANCH Triangle, Sheffield, and Wrightwood Neighbors.
 The area also includes most of the Clybourn Corridor retail district, which continues into the Near North Side.
-Lincoln Park neighborhood associations include: Lincoln Central Association, Mid-North Association, Old Town Triangle Association, Park West Community Association, RANCH Triangle Community Conservation Association, Sheffield Neighborhood Association, and Wrightwood Neighbors Association.
-All are affiliated with the Lincoln Park Conservation Association.